 - 1. Call the Department of Public Safety's emergency telephone line extension (212) 650-7777 from your cell phone.
-Or report the information to any member of the Department of Public Safety or in person at the Public Safety Office located in NAC 4/201. - 2.
-Use one of the 20 Emergency Assistance call boxes located throughout the building. - Authorities who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
+Or report the information to any member of the Department of Public Safety or in person at the Public Safety Office located in NAC 4-201. - 2.
+Use one of the 20 Emergency Assistance call boxes located throughout the building. - 3.
+Victims or witnesses may report crimes to persons designated as Campus Security Authorities who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located on page 2 of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
 For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College Community.
 In many cases however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide alert. - 4.
 In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911.
-However, if you make a 911 call, also notify the Department of
+However, if you make a 911 call, also notify the Department of Public Safety.

-- Public Safety.
 They will assist and direct the police along with other responding emergency personnel. - 5.
-If you wish to report the allegations to the College/CUNY, contact one of the individuals listed below: - Title IX Coordinator, Diana Cuozzo, Shepard Hall room 109A-D (212) 650-7330, dcuozzo@ccny.cuny.edu - Public Safety, Executive Director Pat Morena, NAC 4/201 (212) 650-7997, pmorena@ccny.cuny.edu - Vice President Student Affairs, Celia Lloyd, Admin Building Rm.
-204, (212) 650-5426, wthornton@ccny.cuny.edu - Director of Housing and Residence Life, Meera Ramsoondar-Cuevas, 401 West 130th Street, New York, NY 10027 (917) 507-0070, MCUEVAS@COCM.COM - Vice President & Chief Financial Officer, Felix Lam, Wingate, Room 204 (212) 650-8173, flam@ccny.cuny.edu
+If you wish to report the allegations to the College/CUNY, contact one of the individuals listed below: - Title IX Coordinator Diana Cuozzo, Shepard Hall room 109A-D, (212) 650-7330, dcuozzo@ccny.cuny.edu - Public Safety, Executive Director Pat Morena, NAC 4/201, (212) 650-7997, pmorena@ccny.cuny.edu - Vice President Student Affairs, Celia Lloyd, Admin Building Rm.
+204, (212) 650-5426, cloyd@ccny.cuny.edu - Director of Housing and residence Life, Merra Ramsoondra-Cuevas, 401 West 130th Street, New York, NY 10027, mcuevas@cocm.com - Scott Gurba, Senior Vice President & Chief Operating Officer, Administration Building, Room 306, (212) 650-7323, sgurba@ccny.cuny.edu does not require that a complainant report Sexual Misconduct to outside law enforcement; nor will City College of New York do so without the complainant's agreement, except in exceptional circumstances.
+The college may report Sexual Misconduct to outside law enforcement without the complainant's consent when the college determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.